Kole Calhoun Preview, Player Props: Guardians vs. Twins

 Kole Calhoun At The Plate

-- Calhoun is hitting .250 with five doubles, three home runs and 10 walks.
+- Calhoun has five doubles, three home runs and 10 walks while hitting .253.

-- Calhoun has reached base via a hit in 16 games this season (of 24 played), and had multiple hits in six of those games.

-- Calhoun has had an RBI in 10 games this season (41.7%), including four multi-RBI outings (16.7%).
-He has also driven home three or more of his team's runs in two contests.
+- Calhoun has driven home a run in 10 games this season (40.0%), including more than one RBI in 16.0% of his games and producing three or more of his team's runs on two occasions..

-- He has scored at least one run 11 times this year (45.8%), including one multi-run game.
+- In 11 of 25 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.